 Children with athlete’s foot show the following signs.

-The athlete’s foot can spread to other parts of the body through contact.
+The athlete’s foot can spread to other body parts through contact.
 When the infection spreads to the groin area and armpits, then it is known as jock itch.
+Generally, Jock itch (Tinea Cruris) in kids is harmless and can be effectively treated using over-the-counter antifungal creams or ointments.

 Diagnosis And Treatment For Athlete’s Foot